 Notion Pricing

-• Plus: $10.00 user/month, billed monthly
+- Plus: $10.00 user/month, billed annually

-• Business: $20.00 user/month, billed monthly
+- Business: $20.00 user/month, billed annually

-• Enterprise: contact sales
+- Enterprise: contact sales for a custom quote

 Notion Reviews